Xiaofei-it/pinoc/README.md

 3. If the method should neither be modified nor replaced, `Trojan.onEnterMethod()` will simply return `Library.NO_RETURN_VALUE`.
 Then the instructions of original method are executed.

+Note that Trojan has a high performance in memory and CPU usage, so it will not affect the memory and CPU usage of your app.

 ### Instructions written in Zlang

 The traditional techniques always adopt a Java classloader to load a class and execute the corresponding